 The "normal retirement age" under the SAS is 65.
 The plan also offers an early retirement benefit prior to age 65, which is payable if a participant retires after attainment of age 50 and completion of 10 years of service.
-The annual pension payable under the plan is determined as of the early retirement date, reduced by 2% for each year of payment before age 60 to age 58, then 3% for each year before age 58 to age 50.
+The annual pension payable under the plan is determined as of the early retirement date, reduced by 2% for each year of payment before age 60 to age 58, then 3% for each year before age 50.
 In addition, under the SAS, the early retirement benefit is supplemented prior to age 65 by a temporary payment equal to 80% of the participant's estimated monthly Social Security benefit.
 The supplemental benefit is partially offset by a reduction in the regular annuity benefit.

 Under the CBPP, a notional account is established for each participant, and the account balance grows as a result of annual benefit credits and annual investment credits.
 Employees who transferred from the SAS to the CBPP also have a frozen transferred SAS benefit and received a "transition" credit based on their age, service and compensation at the time of transfer.
 When the CBPP was initially established in 2001, it provided an annual benefit credit of 5.75% of an employee's base pay and annual incentive award for the year, and an annual investment credit based on the average of that year's S&P 500 stock index return and the 30-year bond rate for the month of November (subject to 4% minimum).
 The benefit and investment credit rates were subsequently modified periodically in response to U.S. Treasury Department prospective guidance on cash balance plans.
-NEOs and similarly-situated management employees participating in the CBPP currently receive an annual benefit credit ranging from 7.5% to 10.5% (depending on length of service) of base salary and annual incentive award, and an annual benefit credit based on the third segment spot rate of interest on long-term investment grade corporate bonds for the month of November of the year (subject to a 4% minimum).
+NEOs and similarly-situated management employees participating in the CBPP currently receive an annual benefit credit based on the third segment spot rate of interest on long-term investment credit investment credit investment of interest on long-term investment grade corporate bonds for the month of November of the year (subject to a 4% minimum).
 Benefits are vested after three years of service and are payable in an annuity or a lump sum at any time following termination of employment.
 Apart from the benefit credits and the vesting requirement, and as described above, years of service are not relevant to a determination of accrued benefits under the CBPP.